Ordinary Least Squares regression (OLS)

 The deleting of some of the variables may however not be optimal: in some cases we might not add a variable to the model because it is almost collinear to some other variables or to a block of variables, but it might be that it would be more relevant to remove a variable that is already in the model and to the new variable.

-For that reason, and also in order to handle the cases where there a lot of explanatory variables, other methods have been developed.
+For that reason, and also in order to handle the cases where there a lot of explanatory variables, other methods have been developed such as Partial Least Squares regression (PLS).

 analice sus datos con xlstat